Placing the word ‘Legend’ in the name of a soccer cleat has to give some added pressure to its release on the market. You need to be

 The upper of the Tiempo Legend III is made of a super soft Kangaroo leather that offers great durability when broken in.
 I have to admit that initially, these felt a little stiff compared to other K-leather cleats in its bracket, but with time this breaks down giving you a lasting boot.
 Again, like with other Nike releases, I love the insert that is used.
 It doesn’t move, and it feels great to run on.
 The sole of the cleat has been split into two, allowing it to have great flexibility.
 Add this to the forefoot flex grooves, and these feel great to move and turn in.
 I am also a big fan of how Nike use a mix of conical shaped studs and blades.
 There are 8 conical at the front of the cleat, and 4 blades at the back.
 This makes these ideal for artificial surfaces and firm ground.

 Other than the size issue, there are no real negatives about the Tiempo Legend III.
 The fit was a little too snug for me personally and I would have liked a half size larger than I normally wear.
 Again, I am going to complain about the length of the laces, but I am starting to come to terms with the fact that this is something that many of the big companies are sticking with!
 One other thing that I wanted to mention is the overlapping tongue.
 I love the design, but I am not confident in the Velcro used to keep it down.
-After a few trainings, this started to come loose, and I found myself pushing the tongue back down during the game!
+After a few training’s, this started to come loose, and I found myself pushing the tongue back down during the game!

 Summary

 Overall, you are getting a quality boot with the Nike Tiempo Legend III.
 I am not fully persuaded that these are cleats that will be remembered as ‘Legends’, but again that is only a title and of course my opinion!
 If you are on the market for a no-nonsense cleat that will give you great support and performance at a decent price, these might be ideal for you.
-In terms of position, they are a hyprib that are pretty much suited to any player on the field that wants to try them out.
+In terms of position, they are a hybrid that are pretty much suited to any player on the field that wants to try them out.
 I would recommend trying a pair of these on before buying if possible, especially if you have a medium to wide foot like I have!

 (boots supplied for review by soccer.com)